BDavid03/Happy-Shacks/README.md

 # Happy-Shacks
 HappyShacksNFT Project, launched in March 2021.
-First experience with solidity and block chain interaction.
+It was my first experience with solidity and on-chain interactions.

 Etherscan Smart Contract - Actively revising to reduce Gas Fees.